will-molloy/bert-nlp-java/README.md

 ## What's included
 * Java code to read and process a BERT TensorFlow model
-* Gradle tasks and Java code to automate the training process
+* Gradle tasks to automate the training process
-* Interactive examples

 ## Requirements
 * Java 8